 Don't lose control over your event; negotiate, if possible, to allow you to use your own production and AV partners without a financial penalty or losing your discounts.

-Before you sign on the dotted line, make sure you and your colleagues (including your in-house counsel) have reviewed the contract multiple times.
-If you still have questions or see areas for further negotiation, don’t be afraid to speak up.
-You are in the position to negotiate many points in your favor… if agreed upon before signing.
+Before you sign on the dotted line, make sure you and your colleagues have carefully reviewed the contract multiple times.
+If you still have questions or see areas for further negotiation, don't be afraid to speak up.
+You are in the position to negotiate many points in your favor… if you negotiate before signing.

-MIG has been there, solved that for 40 years.
+MIG has been there, solved that for 44 years.
 That’s a lot of event production expertise that you can tap into for money-saving tips like these and more.
 Feel free to reach out and let us help!